 Tag Archives: identity theft

-Victory Fiduciary Consulting is proud to offer you tools and tips to protect yourself from identity theft.
+Victory Wealth Partners is proud to offer you tools and tips to protect yourself from identity theft.
 Unfortunately identity theft is a growing problem as our reliance on technology increases.
 It is important to be proactive to protect your identity and personal information.

 Avoid Public Wi-Fi – Scammer’s can setup unsecured networks that hack data from your device.
 If you do use a local hotspot for Wi-Fi, make sure you use a password secured network and avoid conducting financial transactions or logging into your bank account.